Log Viewer

 });

-// Logs are captured automatically from console.log/warn/error
+// console.log/warn/error are captured automatically

-// Or use the Sentry logger directly:
+// Or use the Sentry logger for structured output:

 Sentry.logger.info('User signed in', { userId: user.id });